Juniper/terraform-provider-mist/docs/data-sources/org_wlantemplates.md

 page_title: "mist_org_wlantemplates Data Source - terraform-provider-mist"
 subcategory: "Site"
 description: |-
-  This datasource provides the list of WLAN Templates in a Mist Organization.A WLAN Template regroup a list of SSIDs and WxRules to applies to Sites, group of Sites (sitegroups) or the all the sites from the Org
+  This datasource provides the list of WLAN Templates in a Mist Organization.A WLAN template is a collection of WLANs, tunneling policies, and wxlan policies.
+It is used to create and manage wlan configurations at an organizational level.
+WLAN templates allow for modular, scalable, and easy-to-manage configuration of ssids and their application to specific sites, site groups, or ap device profiles.
+They are valuable for automating configuration across multiple sites and profiles, making it easier to scale efficiently.
 ---

 # mist_org_wlantemplates (Data Source)

-This datasource provides the list of WLAN Templates in a Mist Organization.A WLAN Template regroup a list of SSIDs and WxRules to applies to Sites, group of Sites (sitegroups) or the all the sites from the Org
+This datasource provides the list of WLAN Templates in a Mist Organization.A WLAN template is a collection of WLANs, tunneling policies, and wxlan policies.
+It is used to create and manage wlan configurations at an organizational level.
+WLAN templates allow for modular, scalable, and easy-to-manage configuration of ssids and their application to specific sites, site groups, or ap device profiles.
+They are valuable for automating configuration across multiple sites and profiles, making it easier to scale efficiently.

 ## Example Usage